SharePoint/sp-dev-docs/docs/general-development/how-to-make-custom-css-files-themable-in-sharepoint.md

 ## Register the CSS file

 You must register the CSS file with a master page before the CSS file can be used by the theming engine.
 This directs the master page to the CSS file when you apply a theme to a site.
-To register a CSS file, you add a **<SharePoint:CssRegistration>** element to the **<head>** element of the master page.
-The following shows the format of the **<SharePoint:CssRegistration>** element.
+To register a CSS file, you add a **&lt;SharePoint:CssRegistration&gt;** element to the **<head>** element of the master page.
+The following shows the format of the **&lt;SharePoint:CssRegistration&gt;** element.

 ```HTML
 <SharePoint:CssRegistration Name="CSSFileLocation" runat="server" />